 - This type of increase in traffic volume and change in operation of the intersection is considered to be indiscernible to the general motorist and is not expected to have any material impact on the operation of the surrounding road network.
-This is supported by the SIDRA Intersection analysis shown in Table 6, which identifies that 95th percentile queues and average delays at the Wren Street / Rutherford Road intersections are not expected to change due to the modest increase in traffic volumes that could be expected to be generated by the development shown in the concept plans. - It is noted that both intersections currently operate under 'excellent' conditions during the AM and PM peak hours, and it is expected that they will continue to do so under the anticipated post-development traffic volumes; even when one entrance has become blocked.
+This is supported by the SIDRA Intersection analysis shown in Table 6, which identifies that 95th percentile queues and average delays at the Wren Street / Rutherford Road intersection is not expected to change due to the modest increase in traffic volumes that could be expected to be generated by the development shown in the concept plans. - It is noted that the Wren Street / Rutherford Road intersection currently operate under 'excellent' conditions during the AM and PM peak hours, and it is expected that it will continue to do so under the anticipated post-development traffic volumes; even when one development entrance has become blocked.